animanoir/metaxisdigital/content/articles/2021-08-06-era-imaginacion.md

   - Arte
   - Sociología
   - Filosofía
-featuredImage: /images/ft-era-imaginacion.jpg
+featuredImage: /images/posts/era-imaginacion/img-era-imaginacion.jpg
 ---

-“*It took the universe 10 billion years to create a species that could speak.
+“**It took the universe 10 billion years to create a species that could speak.
 It took that species 3 million years to create a communication tool called writing.
 Then just 12,000 years to create the printing press.
-500 years to create the computer.\*\*” - Charlie Magee, *The Age of Imagination\*
+500 years to create the computer**” - Charlie Magee, _The Age of Imagination"_

 _La era de la información_ fue la era